 The payment made to SC1 is a transaction between Debtor and SC1 but, while it involved satisfaction of SC1's claim, it is not a "creditor transaction" by virtue of subclause (a)(i) of the definition of that term.
 An application for relief against SC1 therefore cannot be made under Part III.
 An order for relief would be available under Part II only in the unlikely event that the conditions of section 7(1)(c) are satisfied.
-Subsections 7(1)(b) and (c) do not apply when a transferee has given full consideration for the benefit conferred (see comment on ss.
-7(1)(b) and (c)).
+Subsections 7(1)(a) and (b) do not apply when a transferee has given full consideration for the benefit conferred (see comment on ss.
+7(1)(a) and (b)).

-Clause (1): Clause (1) describes a case in which a debtor pays a debt owed by another person, thereby benefitting that person.
+Clause (l): Clause (l) describes a case in which a debtor pays a debt owed by another person, thereby benefitting that person.